Dpdl (Dynamic Packet Definition Language)

 VIDEO of Dpdl sample 3D application

-Multiple programming languages can be embedded within the same Dpdl code via the keyword >>.
+Multiple programming languages can be embedded and executed within the same Dpdl code via the keyword >>.

-available add-on Plug-ins:
+available add-on ‘Dpdl language plug-ins’:

 Dpdl Example with embedded ‘C’ and ‘JavaScript’ code